Quentin-G/Synchronisation-flux-RSS/README.md

 You just need [Python 2](https://www.python.org/downloads/) to execute the files.

 ###Building on Unix
-type "./configure" in the
+First download the sources on the link above.
-current directory and when it finishes, type "make".
+Type "./configure" in the current directory and when it finishes, type "make".
 This creates an executable "./python"; to install in /usr/local, first do "su root" and then "make install".

 Be aware of the Build instructions in python's Readme file.

 ###Installing on Windows